Vansh-Baghel/Stocks-/Stock-Notes.md

 ### SuperTrend

+- Change default settings to length 20 and factor 2.
 - Supertrend is good when market goes in one direction, and is not good to use when market is sideways.

 ### MACD (Moving Average Convergence Divergenece)